mindspore-ai/docs/tutorials/source_en/advanced/compute_graph/combine.md

         out2: [6.
 7. 8.]
     ```

     According to the preceding information, after the member variable `value` of the `func` class is changed to 1, the `construct` operation of the member function is not affected.
-In this scenario, `ms_function` is used to modify the `construct` member function of the `func` object.
+In this scenario, `jit` is used to modify the `construct` member function of the `func` object.
 When `construct` is executed, it is built and executed in static graph mode.
 The static graph caches the build result.
 Therefore, when `func` is called for the second time, the modification of `value` does not take effect.

-6. If a function with the `ms_function` modifier contains operators (such as `MatMul` and `Add`) that do not require parameter training, these operators can be directly called in the modified function.
+6. If a function with the `jit` modifier contains operators (such as `MatMul` and `Add`) that do not require parameter training, these operators can be directly called in the modified function.
 If the modified function contains operators (such as `Conv2D` and `BatchNorm` operators) that require parameter training, these operators must be instantiated outside the modified function.
 The following uses sample code to describe the two scenarios.

     Scenario 1: Directly call an operator (`mindspore.ops.Add` in the example) that does not require parameter training in the modified function.
 The sample code is as follows: